 A brief prognostication concerning children born on any day of the week

 Now, be honest, you did look at your own hand after viewing this image didn’t you?
 We did!
-To find out more about any of these topics we recommend taking a peek at the book itself which can be read online (page 63).
+To find out more about any of these topics we recommend taking a peek at the book itself which can be read for free, online.

-The Norwood gypsies became synonymous with that area, so much so that in 1777 a pantomime was written about them and was performed at Covent Garden Theatre for many years.
+The Norwood gipsies became synonymous with that area, so much so that in 1777 a pantomime was written about them and was performed at Covent Garden Theatre for many years.

 Gazetteer and New Daily Advertiser, Monday, November 24, 1777.